 Spousal maintenance

-Spousal maintenance can be a crucial part of property settlement.
+Spousal maintenance can be a crucial part of a property settlement.
 However, this financial support forms part of the receiving party’s taxable income.
 Maintenance is tax deductible for the paying party.
 Child support and custody payments are not tax deductible and are not considered part of your taxable income.

 Superannuation